LGBTQ people in prison: Solitary Confinement in the United States

-In the report, 44% of transgender male respondents and 40% of transgender women respondents who were imprisoned reported being harassed by officers and/or other staff members of the prison system.
+In the report, 44% of transgender men respondents and 40% of transgender women respondents who were imprisoned reported being harassed by officers and/or other staff members of the prison system.
 While in solitary confinement, transgender individuals are less likely to receive medical care.

 Out of the respondents in the same report 12% of transgender individuals surveyed reported being denied routine non-transition related healthcare and 17% reported being denied hormone treatment.
 The number was disproportionately higher when transgender people of color reported lack of transition health care and hormone treatment with American Indians reporting 36% denial and Black and/or African American reporting a 30% denial rate.
 The use of solitary confinement also lessens transgender inmate's access to programs and work assignments where they may be able to lessen their sentences, enter rehabilitation programs, or earn money to buy basic products such as soap and also lessens their chances to obtain parole or conditional release.

 Solitary confinement has also shown to affect the mental health of transgender prisoners.
 With the report of filed by Injustice at Every Turn, 41% of respondents reported attempted suicide.
 With transgender people of color, 56% of American Indian and 54% of multiracial individuals reported attempted suicide.
 The report also links the over-use of solitary confinement as a factor in the high rate of suicide attempts by transgender people of color within the prison system.

 In addition to the conditions themselves amounting to torture, solitary confinement usually restricts a person's access to education, work, and program opportunities.
 While mental health is a key priority and emphasis for inmates subjected to solitary confinement, there are other discriminatory disadvantages that come with it as well.
 For example, education and work programs are often essential prerequisites to achieving good time and parole.
 This means that many LGBT people, who are more likely to be placed in solitary confinement, are also less likely to be paroled or released early, forcing them to serve out their maximum sentences.
 Activists argue that members of the LGBT community should have equal access to prison programs and services, a right protected and provided for under the Fourteenth Amendment of the U.S. Constitution.

 According to Title IX of the Education Amendments, discrimination on the basis of sex is illegal.
 Many education programs in prisons, jails, and juvenile detention centers are funded by the Federal government and those who take funding from the government must adhere to the full tenets of these amendments.
 Title IX extends to protect inmates who are denied access to prison programs and resources because of their gender identity or sexual orientation.
 The Fourteenth Amendment asserts that all inmates should have equal access to libraries, educational programs, the internet, and corresponding resources.